-The vacuum automatically keeps track of how full the bin is and stop cleaning if it gets full.
+The vacuum automatically keeps track of how full the bin is and stops cleaning if it gets full.

-Zone cleanup lets to draw any size rectangle and have the robot to clean inside that shape.
+Zone cleanup lets drawing a rectangle to keep the robot inside the area.
 You can set as many zones as you want to.
 The robot will not cross the specified area.
 The cleaner can clean inside the zone up to 3 times (you can choose it in the app).

 Unfortunately, our house is small, and we never get to test the resume feature ourselves.